-If your child has any special needs or health issues that you feel the dentist and anesthesiologist need to know about, please tell Drs.
-Hill/Stout before the procedure so that they might arrange a consult with one of the anesthesiologists.
+If your child has any special needs or health issues that you feel the dentist and anesthesiologist need to know about, please tell Dr. Hill before the procedure so that we might arrange a consultation with one of the anesthesiologists.

 If your child has developed a cold, fever, productive cough or other condition that makes it hard to breathe through the nose, the procedure may have to be rescheduled.
 It is important to notify us ASAP about any change in your child’s health.